datngu/academic/_news/announcement_3.md

 inline: true
 ---

-Accepted position as a PhD Fellow at Norwegian University of Life Sciences @@
+Accepted position as a PhD Fellow at Norwegian University of Life Sciences - The chaotic part of my life begins...@@ @@